El Santo de la Espada: History

 The role of San Martín was played by Alfredo Alcón.
 Evangelina Salazar represented Remedios de Escalada, San Martin's wife.
 Other important actors included were Lautaro Murúa, Héctor Alterio and Alfredo Iglesias; Leonor Benedetto, Rubén Green and Hugo Arana were novice actors by that time, and eventually developed notable careers afterwards.

 Most of the film was made in the south of the province of Mendoza, starting by the end of 1968.
 Some relevant parts of San Martín's life were not covered: The battles of San Martín in Spain are not included, starting instead with his arrival to Buenos Aires and the First Triumvirate requesting him to create the Regiment of Mounted Grenadiers.

 His relation with Remedios de Escalada receives an important coverage, but with an important fact left unattended: after the emancipation of Chile and Peru, San Martín resigns to his powers in Peru after his meeting with Simon Bolivar, in the Guayaquil conference; he returns to Mendoza, upon receiving a letter informing him of the grave illness of Remedios.
 When he returned to Mendoza, he found Remedios already dead.

 It was premiered in Mendoza on March 25, 1970, and quickly became a blockbuster.
 A few months later, a group of revisionists created a documental movie about San Martín, in an effort to make clear some events the film narrated.

+Conductor Pedro Ignacio Calderón contributed to the film.